cbamedjonekou/cbamedjonekou.github.io/_posts/2019-10-16-Information-Theory-NLP-Notes-2.md

     * That we cannot learn from the past

-2. He then claims not to have the scope to choose which is correct and instead asserts two view points of his own:
+2. He avoids choosing which of the two is correct (due to a lack of scope/breadth of knowledge) and instead asserts two view points of his own:

-    * That we learn the most from phenomena in man-made things rather than from phenomena in nature citing the study/creation of the steam engine, planes, and ships as catalyst for the creation of thermodynamics, aerodynamics, and hydrodynamics, respectively.
+    * That we learn the most from phenomena in man-made things rather than from phenomena in nature.
+He cites the study/creation of the steam engine, planes, and ships as catalyst for the creation of thermodynamics, aerodynamics, and hydrodynamics, respectively.

-    * That with difficulty understanding is won.
+    * That with difficulty, understanding is won.
 And it is through this process that we can appreciate the value of our understanding of scientific origin.
 (There’s some truth to this anecdote but is this a hard fact?
 Don’t know.)

     which serve to set the tone for the chapter.

-3. He discusses some topics that may lead the reader astray; one being entropy.
-Entropy is a term that represent two weakly related quantities: the entropy of thermodynamics/statistical mechanics, and (it’s analogous counterpart) the entropy of information theory:
+3. He discusses some topics that may lead the reader astray; One topic fitting the criteria is entropy.
+Entropy is a term that represents two weakly related quantities: the entropy of thermodynamics/statistical mechanics, and (it’s analogous counterpart) the entropy of information theory:

     <blockquote>
         <p>